MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 ![Screen shot of hand and Main menu.](media/main-menu.PNG "Screen shot of hand and Main menu")

+> [!NOTE]
+> You must look at the palm of your hand to open the Main menu.
+If you turn your palm toward you but don't look at it, the Main menu won't open.
+This is to keep holographic screens from appearing when you don't want them to appear.

 The following table describes each button on the Main menu.

 |Button|Description|